 Number of resident memory pages which are required for the DBH run.
 This operand must be specified if pages are to be made resident in the program by means of a CSTAT macro (see the "Executive Macros" manual).
+The page page of the influenced by the executive Macros.

-The permissible number of resident memory pages can be influenced by the operator.
+permissible number of resident memory pages can be influenced by the operator.

-If the operand is missing (this corresponds to MIN=\STD, MAX=\STD), the memory requests are taken from the first record in the program.
+If the operand is missing (this corresponds to MIN=STD, MAX=STD), the memory requests are taken from the first record in the program.
 The file must be open to do this.

-MINIMUM = \STD / <integer 0..32767 4Kbyte>
+MINIMUM = STD / <integer 0..32767 4Kbyte >